blupi-games/smaky-legacy/README.md

 | MUR  | 1987 | CALM     |
 | PING | 1987 | CALM     |

-For more resources, look in the `doc/` directory of each game.
-You will find PNG images (sams as the `.IMAGE` files) and PDF files (same as the `.PAGE` files).
+For more resources, look at the `doc/` directory of each game.
+You will find PNG images (same as the `.IMAGE` files) and PDF files (same as the `.PAGE` files).

 ## BONG